- Workforce management

 The problem with employee absenteeism

-The financial impact of an absent employee is first recognised:
+The financial impact of absenteeism include:

 - Paid wages for the time off